-Web design is not just about making your webiste look pretty.
+Web design is not just about making your website look pretty.
 Functionality is a key component to consider for any website.
 In this article we look at common web design mistakes.

 Lets consider the difference between a web designer and web developer.
 Web Designers will keep in mind your brand, the look and feel of the website from an aesthetic perspective.
 This means that they will investigate your brand message and consult with you over a design brief.
 This is the ‘making it look nice’ part.